diegomics/jATG/6.psmc/README.md

 The PSMC estimates changes in the effective population size (Ne) through time.

-The script uses a hardmasked assembly without small scaffolds or sex-chromosomes, and based on a vcf with high confidence SNPs, produces a consensus fasta where diploid information is presented by using ambiguity codes (e.g., a 'Y' is placed for a heterozygote position for C and T nucleotides) to start the analysis.
+The script uses a hardmasked assembly without small scaffolds or sex chromosomes, and based on a VCF with high confidence SNPs, produces a consensus fasta where diploid information is presented by using ambiguity codes (e.g., a 'Y' is placed for a heterozygote position for C and T nucleotides) to start the analysis.

-It will first, run the analysis on the entire consensus, and after that, it will run it on a defined number of bootstrap replicates of the consensus.
-At the end, it combines the results of the original analysis and the bootstrap replicates into a single file.
+It will first, run the analysis on the entire consensus, and after that, run it on a defined number of bootstrap replicates of the consensus.
+In the end, it combines the results of the original analysis and the bootstrap replicates into a single file.

 Since the PSMC values are in coalescent units, which are not directly comparable to real-time, we need to scale it using a per-generation mutation rate and a generation time in years so the results can be plotted to show the effective population size of the population over a real-time scale.

 Important variables to run the analysis:

 **PARAMS**: this variable contains the following parameters
 * -N: maximum number of iterations.
-The default is 30
+The program's default is 30
 * -t: maximum 2N0 coalescent time (the time it takes for two lineages to coalesce in a population of size = 2 * initial Ne).
-The default is 15
+The program's default is 15
 * -r: initial theta/rho ratio (ratio of the mutation rate to the recombination rate).
-The default is 4
+The program's default is 4
-> Example for humans: -N25 -t15
+> Example for humans: -N25 -t15 -r5

 **TIME_INT**: this variable corresponds to:
 * -p: time interval patterns.
-The default is "4+5\*3+4"
+The program's default is "4+5\*3+4"
 > Example for humans: -p "4+25\*2+4+6"
 >
 > bla